LucasAyoub/Databases-Python/README.md

 # SQL

-## Objetivo: Treinar SQL utilizando Python com SQLite e MongoDB
+## Purpose: Train SQL using Python with SQLite and MongoDB

-* SQL_Relacional = Criando tabelas e armazenando informações na mesma através do SQLite
+* SQL_Relacional = Creating tables and storing information in them through SQLite
-* NoSQL = Criando tabelas e armazenando informações na mesma através do MongoDB
+* NoSQL = Creating tables and storing information in them using MongoDB
-* SQL_PANDAS = Criando uma tabela e fazendo a organização e mostragem dos dados pelo PANDAS
+* SQL_PANDAS = Creating a table and organizing and displaying the data by PANDAS